-- In case your lab uses a Trizol protocol for RNA isolations, we do recommend a cleanup with a Zymo RNA clean & concentrator 5 kit with DNAse (cat. no. R1013) for the DNAse digestion and clean up.
+- In case your lab uses a Trizol protocol for RNA isolations, we do recommend an additional sample purification with a spin column kit (e.g. Zymo RNA clean & concentrator 5 kit with DNAse – cat. no. R1013) for a DNAse digestion and clean up.

 - An additional column cleanup is mandatory for RNA samples isolated from blood PAXgene or Tempus tubes (the tubes are used for blood preservation) after the initial RNA isolation.
 Often the preservative chemicals tend to contaminate the samples upon isolation.
-For the cleanup we recommend the Zymo RNA clean & concentrator 5 kits with DNAse (cat. no. R1013).
+For the cleanup, we recommend the Zymo RNA clean & concentrator 5 kits with DNAse (cat. no. R1013) or similar.